Adam is a veteran cyclist who has travelled the world to participate in the top cycling events.

 “Actually, my intentions were never to go vegan” Adam told Great Vegan Athletes.
 “I wanted to improve my blood group and I was cutting out food that I read in studies that were causing the high markers I had and once a slowly excluded these types of food and my blood work got so much better I just continued the diet.
 Afterwards, I laughed and thought… I’m vegan.
 The only thing I did not cut from my diet was honey.
 But I like to draw lines and do things 100% so honey went off the table.
 100% vegan.”

-Adam is a full time cyclist and spends up to 30 hours per week cycling.
+Adam retired in 2020.
+Until then he was a full time cyclist, spending up to 30 hours per week cycling.
 He also does some off-bike training in aerobic and anaerobic training zones.
 Intervals are a key part of his training and Adam routinely puts in plenty of hard work.

 He’s amply supported by his diet.